HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: Experiments

-\paragraph{Enhanced Cross-Modal Correlation} To verify our Cross-Modal Correlation Network's effectiveness, we measure mutual information between modalities conditioned on concept latents (based on \citep{belghazi2018mutual}, detailed in Sec.~\ref{subsec:id_MI}).
-Tab.~\ref{tab:mi} shows our approach achieves higher conditional mutual information than the \textbf{All} baseline.
-This confirms our mask-and-predict strategy enables the concept encoder to capture persistent cross-modal patterns that generalize across different objects and contexts, providing a robust representational basis for manipulation policies.

-\paragraph{Alignment with Semantic Sub-Goals} We evaluate whether our concepts align with human-understandable semantics by grouping latents from different demonstrations based on human-identified sub-goals (e.g., ``reach for drawer,'' ``grasp handle,'' ``pull drawer'') and computing similarities between these groupings using Eq.~\ref{eq:class_sim}:
+To verify our Cross-Modal Correlation Network's effectiveness (Sec.~\ref{subsec:multi-modal}), we measure mutual information between modalities conditioned on concept latents (Sec.~\ref{subsec:id_MI}).
+Tab.~\ref{tab:mi} shows that our approach achieves higher conditional mutual information than the \textbf{All} baseline.
+This confirms that our mask-and-predict strategy enables the concept encoder to capture persistent cross-modal patterns that generalize across different objects and contexts, providing a robust representational basis for policies. \paragraph{Alignment with Semantic Sub-Goals} We evaluate whether our concepts align with human-understandable semantics by grouping latents from different demonstrations based on human-identified sub-goals and computing similarities between these groupings:

 where \( C_i \), \(C_j\) represent human-identified sub-goal categories, and \( z_{i} \), \( z_j \) are latents within each category (details in Sec.~\ref{subsec:semantic study}).
 As shown in Fig.~\ref{fig:semantic_example}, similarity matrices consistently show the highest values along the diagonal, demonstrating that our approach discovers concepts that exhibit clustering patterns corresponding to meaningful manipulation primitives.